 Miscanthus Maiden Grass

-Maiden grass thrives in full sun and may get 6 feet wide with a 10 foot spread.
+Maiden grass thrives in full sun and may get 6 feet (2 m.) wide with a 10 foot (3 m.) spread.

-Ornamental maiden grass is excellent used in containers, but more commonly planted in groups or as a border or along the edges of beds.
+Ornamental maiden grass is excellent used in containers, but more commonly planted in groups, as a border, or along the edges of beds.
 Miscanthus maiden grass has a very regal appeal and provides elegant décor to flank the front entry or along the driveway.
 Just remember how tall and wide the grass will get and give it enough room to mature.

 How to Grow Maiden Grass